microsoft/MixedReality-AzureCommunicationServices-Sample/README.md

 # Azure Communication Services for HoloLens 2

 ## Introduction

-This sample demonstrates how to use the Azure Communication Services (ACS) within an immersive mixed reality application, running on HoloLens 2.
+This sample demonstrates how to use the Azure Communication Services within an immersive mixed reality application, running on HoloLens 2.

 ## Getting Started